Skip to content

 6

-Obtain final inspection and file depreciation recovery claim (RCV only)
+Complete final inspection and file for depreciation recovery

 Frequently asked questions

-What does a roof replacement cost in Canon City after a hailstorm?
+What is the typical cost of a roof replacement in Canon City?

 Do I need a permit to replace my roof in Canon City?